 Yoga is as good as physical therapy in reducing chronic low back pain, the most common pain problem in the United States.

-Some people like to use an inverted board to lay upside down for self-traction
+Some people like to use an inverted board to lay upside down for gravity-induced self-traction.

 Fish oil supplements could reduce inflammation